-Sediment - Sediment sampling from the on-site wetland areas demonstrated that no Site-related impacts are present in OU 02 Source Area sediments.
+Sediment - Sediment sampling from the on-site wetland areas demonstrated that no site-related impacts are present for the OU 02 Source Area sediments.

 Special Resources Impacted/Threatened: Warner Creek and unnamed tributaries have shown detectable levels of site-related chlorinated solvents.